Post Graduate College, Ghazipur

 PG College Ghazipur is a postgraduate college situated in Ghazipur, Uttar Pradesh, India.
 The college was established in July 1957 as the first Degree College of Ghazipur.
-Initially it was affiliated with University of Gorakhpur but currently its affiliation is with VBS Purvanchal University, Jaunpur.
+Initially it was affiliated with University of Gorakhpur but since 1987 its affiliated with VBS Purvanchal University, Jaunpur.
 Currently it offers courses in four main streams: arts, science, agriculture, Commerce and education.

+The college is recognised by UGC and accridiation by NAAC with B++ status.

 Location

 The college is situated on the western edge of Ghazipur.
 Near the college is the famous archeological site tomb of Lord Cornwallis.
+Maharshi Vishwamitra Autonomous State Medical College is located nearby.
 The college has some large farms in its surroundings which are owned by the college's agricultural department.
 Its campus has a mango grove and a garden which has many varieties of Gulab flower.

+The college is situated about 3.6 km to Ghazipur city railway station and approximately 3 km to Lanka bus stand.

 History

 The college was founded as a degree college in affiliation with Gorakhpur University in 1957.
 Before becoming a college, it was a secondary school run by Theosophical Society Affiliates.

+The statue of the founder of the college Babu Rajeshwar prasad singh in the campus was inaugurated by chief minister of the state shree Yogi Adityanath ji on 9 September 2022.